stcline/LHS_Engineering_Code_Archive/README.md

-# :robot: Lynwood High School Engineering Program
+# Lynwood High School Engineering Program

 Welcome to the official GitHub repository for the **Lynwood High School Engineering Program**!
 This space is dedicated to archiving student code, collaborating on projects, and showcasing outstanding work from our PLTW Engineering Classes, VEX Robotics Team, and Manufacturing Team.